 In the natural world, felines are talented hunters who often take down small rodents and many birds.
 They are obligate carnivores and need to eat high-quality animal proteins to survive.
 Felines can eat the meat and bones of the chicken.
 There are some limitations and guidelines to keep in mind.
 Not all poultry bones are safe, and preparation is a significant factor.
-The simple answer is yes, in minimal amounts and under close supervision, felines can eat fresh uncooked, raw chicken bones.
+The simple answer is yes.
+In minimal amounts and under close supervision, felines can eat fresh uncooked, raw chicken bones.
 These carry many risks for cats and should not be given to them often or without supervision.

 Are Chicken Bones Good For Cats?

 Raw poultry bones are a tasty, nutritious treat for kitties in very limited amounts.
 They are very nutritious and particularly high in calcium.
 Cats will enjoy chewing on these and get a nice boost to their system.
 Raw bones should not be a daily part of any kitty’s diet.
 They should only be given to them very occasionally and always under supervision.
-Kitties with a calcium deficiency may benefit from raw bones as an occasional treat.

-Not all raw options are going to be safe for kitties.
+Not all raw options are safe for kitties.
 Do not feed them small sizes that pose a choking hazard.
 They should also avoid larger portions that may hurt their mouths or damage their teeth.
 Even raw ones pose a choking hazard.
 Neck and wings are safe choices.
 Chicken feet can also be a tasty treat.